zlehmann/js-object-oriented-classes-travel-lab-v-000/README.md

 * A driver can be initialized with a name, and a string representing the day that he joined Scuber.
 Add the following methods and attributes to the class:

 + `startDate` — returns a JavaScript Date object.
-You may to reference some documentation on how dates work in JavaScript.
+You'll need to use your Googling skills to reference some documentation on how dates work in JavaScript!

 + `yearsExperienceFromBeginningOf` — takes an argument of a year and returns the number of years since the driver's startDate